-Barbara: Starting out, we had no money under management.
+BARBARA NOVICK: Starting out, we had no money under management.
 So we couldn't claim that we were a great asset management company.
 We went out to a couple of retail platforms and asked what their clients wanted.
-The very first fund we did was a very high quality one, mostly consisting of mortgage products and that was a niche that did not exist at the time.
+The very first fund we did was a very high quality one, mostly consisting of mortgage products - a niche that did not exist at the time.

 On the road show for that first fund, the feedback we repeatedly got was that people loved the asset class but they were looking for a structure wherein they could invest and get their money back at a specific point of time.
 This led to the creation of the Target Term Fund.
 At that time, these were complicated products, which reflected our commitment to finding solutions for our clients.

 We knew that we had no hope of competing with established companies on traditional mandates, so we looked for other opportunities to gauge how money would have to be invested differently in the future.
-More than product innovation, listening to clients to serve them better has stayed with us as an article of faith.
+More than product innovation, listening to clients and serving them better has stayed with us as an article of faith.

 More than product innovation, listening to clients to serve them better has stayed with us as an article of faith.

-A lot of custodian-side systems were offered to us but when we looked under the hood, we discovered that these systems would require frequent reconciliations and we would not be able to rely on the data.
-Most of these systems also did not offer data on the underlying benchmarks we would be managing our funds against, so they couldn't let us see the risks in our client portfolios against those benchmarks.
+A lot of custodian-side systems were offered to us but when we looked under the hood, we discovered that these systems required frequent reconciliations and we would not be able to rely on the data.
+Most of these systems also didn't offer data on the underlying benchmarks we would be managing our funds against, so they couldn't let us see the risks in our client portfolios against those benchmarks.

 We decided to build rather than buy, and since we had the advantage of no legacy systems, we could build exactly what we needed for our strategy, and that's how Aladdin began.

-Soon we started getting more requests from clients because they loved the reports and models they could see on portfolios we managed for them.
-They would ask us to provide similar insight for funds being managed internally or by other managers.
-We soon realized we had something of value and continued to invest in it, and eventually monetized it.
+Soon we started getting more requests from clients because they loved the reports and models they could see on portfolios that we managed for them and we realized we had something of value and continued to invest in it, and eventually monetized it.

 On the second part, a key benefit of Aladdin is the core concept of a central data warehouse.
 The implications for data privacy and security are still evolving.
 Given that financial services is very heavily regulated to start with, the trend towards more data privacy regulations for technology platforms will make it challenging for them to develop new business models and products they can offer in financial services.
 That said, technology is clearly revolutionizing client interfaces and other dimensions of our industry.

-Barbara: In any start-up, you have to really know your partners.
-I know of a number of situations, where people have started companies and they didn't last very long because the people didn't get along.
+BARBARA NOVICK: In any start-up, you have to really know your partners.
+I know of a number of situations, where people have started companies that didn't last very long because the people didn't get along.
 Certainly you cannot agree with everything but you have to respect each other's perspectives, and have a commitment to each other.
 You need to be willing to look through problems and disagreements.
 Not every day will be a good day, not every product will work, there will be ups and downs and ideas that work and those that don't, but you need to band together.